rtrlib/rbv/README.md

 If you want public access modify `www_validator_server` entry in [src/settings.py](src/settings.py).
-To allow access from any interface, set host = `0.0.0.0` or specify a distinct interace IP address.
+To allow access from any interface, set host = `0.0.0.0` or specify a distinct interface IP address.
 You may also modify the port, however ports below 1024 need system/root rights!

 Note: for stand-alone server you can also use [python-virtualenv][virtualenv].